 We have daily explorations in to God’s word and study the stories of Jesus in the Bible while also doing character conversations where we learn about different types of character and then role play scenarios to practice wise and positive behavior.
 We praise God for giving us emotions, knowing that He has them as well.
 We praise God for showing us how to control those emotions and be wise with them.

-History and science come alive through in class experiments, salt dough relief maps, living history days, STEM projects, lap books, mobiles, virtual field trips, guests visiting the classroom to talk about the community jobs they hold, model building, music and chants such as the water cycle chant, state sound off, pilgrim play, presidents of America chant, etc. The children always love having their parent or grandparent to come and share about their jobs.
-Please let me know if you would like to do so!
+History and science come alive through in class experiments, salt dough relief maps, living history days, STEM projects, lap books, mobiles, virtual field trips, field trips and guests visiting the classroom to talk about the community jobs they hold, model building, music and chants such as the water cycle chant, state sound off, pilgrim play, presidents of America chant, etc. The children always love having their parent, grandparent of good family friend to come and share about their jobs.

 She was born and raised in Sonoma County and is currently learning about the new community that is beautiful Sebastopol.

-Learning was difficult for Danielle for most of her life into high school when her biology teacher made the discovery that she had a visual processing disorder.
-Danielle wishes that she would have received help and tools earlier in her life as a learner.
-This is why she teaches the whole child in her classroom, carefully walking through lessons, checking for understanding and meeting each child’s learning needs.
+Learning was difficult for Danielle for most of her life.
+When she was in high school her biology teacher made the discovery that she had a visual processing disorder.
+Danielle wishes that she would have received help and tools earlier in her life as a learner so that her capacity to learn could have been realized and developed when she was young.
+This experience is why she teaches the whole child in her classroom, carefully walking through lessons, checking for understanding and meeting each child’s learning needs.
 She loves making learning come alive for her students and seeks to engage each child throughout the entire day.
-Danielle spends time enjoying the outdoors, creating art, fine tuning her teaching skills, learning more about her students, taking walks with her dog Honeybun, reading, watching inspiring movies and sitting on her hammock.
+Danielle spends time enjoying the outdoors, creating art, fine tuning her teaching skills, learning more about her students, reading, watching inspiring movies and sitting on her hammock.